Decrypting Dead by Daylight CDN Content

 python dbd_cdn_decryptor.py

-7. You should now be prompted to enter encrypted data.
-After doing this, you will be prompted to select a branch.
-After typing the key corresponding to the branch that you are selecting, press the "Enter" key.
+7. You should now be prompted to either manually enter the encrypted data or load it from a file.
+Once the data is provided, you will be prompted to select a branch by entering its corresponding key and pressing the "Enter" key.

-8. For example, to decrypt "DynamicContent.json" from this URL, you would do the following in the terminal, pressing the "Enter" key after each step:
+8. For example, to decrypt "contentSchedule.json" from this URL using the first input method, you would do the following in the terminal, pressing the "Enter" key after each step:

 python dbd_cdn_decryptor.py